![]() ![]() |

 It's not hard to tell from the photos above that there's some significant differences in the construction between the Grainger bass drone cap and the others.
 I've been told that the G&M design and the design of my drone top is fairly common among a variety of makers.

 In the above photos of the bass drone tops we see a few differences.
 The body of the drone is "beefier" on the Graingers.
-The nickel ferrule on the Grainger has a single scribed ring at the top and a double ring at the bottom—mine, double ring at the bottom only.
-The Grainger's drone cord rings are located higher on the drone than mine.
+The nickel ferrule on the Grainger has a single scribed ring at the top and a double ring at the bottom—mine, double ring at the bottom only, though this could be arbitrary.
+The Grainger's drone cord rings are located significantly higher on the drone than mine.
 It also appears that the drone top of the Grainger's is a touch shallower than my pipes.
 The G&M and my pipes look very similiar in shape and the flat nature of the combing and beading, though the G&M has ten combing grooves to my seven.

 In mid-November 2005, I showed a 1970s photo of the J&R Glen shop in Edinburgh (of Andrew Ross fame) to my very active 90-year-old grandmother and, tapping the paper, she said the name immediately above the door definitely rang some bells.
 (Granted, it had been 30 years since her visit there!)
-When I described the store interior (dark, gas lamps, packed), she said that was a correct description of the shop—but perhaps that could have also described the pipe shop across the street, Highland House which was then run by George Stoddart, but the encounter with idiosyncratic Andrew Ross shop was unmistakable.
-(There are wealth of stories such as Ross requesting a cassette tape of a potential client for evaluation of his playing.)
+When I described the store interior (dark, gas lamps, packed), she said that was a correct description of the shop—in contrast, the pipe shop across the street was clean and well-lit (Highland House which was then run by George Stoddart), but the encounter with idiosyncratic Andrew Ross shop was unmistakable.
+(There are wealth of stories such as Ross requesting a cassette tape of a potential client for evaluation of the client's playing.)
 I don't believe there is much question that the pipes came from Andrew Ross' J&R Glen shop.
-Before his death in 1979, Andrew Ross sold his shop to Gordon Stobo—maybe as early as 1974—who ran it for a number of years before closing the shop down in the 1980s and moving to Australia.
-The Ross tools went to one of Stobo's turners, Joe Hagan, who made Clan Bagpipes, but is now retired.
+Before his death in 1979, Andrew Ross sold his shop to Gordon Stobo—maybe as early as 1976—who ran it for a number of years before closing the shop down in the 1980s and moving to Australia.
+The Ross tools went to one of Stobo's turners, Joe Hagan, who made Clan Bagpipes, but he is now retired.

 On November 16, 2005, after posting a question at BobDunsire.com's forums about Glen pipes, a North American bagpipe maker e-mailed me saying "Those are probably J&R Glens.
 It is very unlikely they are Graingers.
 Gillanders is possible (bought in by Old Andrew), and much more probable than Graingers or Hardies.
 [Edited.]
 These are good examples of the pitfalls of identifying pipes that are not readily identifiable, and why you'll so rarely see me stick my neck out to put a name on a mystery pipe."

 So what are these pipes?
 Glen's?
 Gillander's?
 Grainger's of some form?
 Based on where they came from, Glen's or Gillander's are most likely.
-While Hardies were sometimes sold in a pinch through the J&R Glen shop, this is less likely.
+While Hardie's were purported to be sold in a pinch through the J&R Glen shop, this is less likely.

 My grandmother remembers the shop being on the right when coming down the hill from the castle.
 This complicates things, as the Glen shop was on the left at 497 Lawnmarket!
 Highland House was on the right at 328 Lawnmarket.
 But, my grandmother said it's been a long time and memories aren't perfect.